tavy315/tvmaze-API/README.md

-# TVMaze-PHP-API-Wrapper
+# TVMaze API PHP wrapper

 An easier way to interact with TVMaze's endpoints.
 Developed in PHP.

 ### Installing VIA Composer
-* composer require joshpinkney/tv-maze-php-api dev-master
+* composer require tavy315/tvmaze-api dev-master

 ### Goal
  * The goal of this API Wrapper is to turn TVMaze's endpoints into something more object orientated and readable